-FY 2016 monitoring results showed that the cap was effective, although target groundwater elevations have not yet been attained at three of eight wells.
+FY 2017 monitoring results showed that the cap was effective, although target groundwater elevations have not yet been attained at three of eight wells.
 Drinking water standards are used as screening water quality concentrations to evaluate the site response to remediation.
-Groundwater quality monitoring at SWSA 3 showed decreasing or stable concentrations of beta emitters, Sr, and vinyl chloride.
-Benzene, potentially from natural sources, showed stable concentrations in one well with increasing concentrations at a second location.
+Groundwater quality monitoring at SWSA 3 showed decreasing or stable concentrations of gross beta activity in two wells with beta activities greater than 50 pCi/L. Strontium-90, a signature contaminant at SWSA 3, showed decreasing trends for Sr in two wells, a stable trend in one well, and an increasing trend in one well.
+Benzene, potentially from natural sources, showed a stable concentration trend in two wells where it is routinely detected.

-During FY 2016, as part of the DOE EM program, three groundwater monitoring wells in Bethel Valley to the west of Tennessee Highway 95 were monitored to detect and track contamination from the SWSA 3 area.
-Data from those three wells supplement data being collected from a multiport well (4579) near SWSA 3 for exit pathway groundwater monitoring in western Bethel Valley.
+During FY 2017, as part of the DOE OREM program, three groundwater monitoring wells in Bethel Valley to the west of Tennessee Highway 95 were monitored to detect and track contamination from the SWSA 3 area.
+Data from those three wells supplement data being collected from a multiport well (4579) near SWSA 3 (included in the preceding paragraph discussion) for exit pathway groundwater monitoring in western Bethel Valley.
 Groundwater monitoring near SWSA 3, along with the exit pathway, and groundwater and surface water monitoring at the northwest tributary of WOC and in the headwaters of Raccoon Creek allow integration of data concerning SWSA 3 contaminant releases.
-The data are presented in the 2016 remediation effectiveness report (DOE 2017).
+The data are presented in the 2017 remediation effectiveness report (DOE 2018).

-Groundwater monitoring continued at the ORNL 7000 Area during FY 2016 to evaluate treatability of the VOC plume at that site.
+Groundwater monitoring continued at the ORNL 7000 Area during FY 2017 to evaluate treatability of the VOC plume at that site.
 Site characterization testing of the endemic microbial community showed that microbes were present that are capable of fully degrading TCE and its degradation products if sufficient electron donor compounds are present in the subsurface environment.
 During FY 2011 a mixture of emulsified vegetable oil and a hydrogen-releasing compound was injected into four existing monitoring wells in the 7000 area.
 Ongoing monitoring of VOC concentrations show that the effects of the biostimulation test continue to be apparent, although at decreasing levels.
-A future full-scale bioremediation project will be designed to complete remediation of the plume.

 The other principal element of the Bethel Valley ROD (DOE 2002) remedy that requires groundwater monitoring is the containment pumping to control and treat discharges from the ORNL Central Campus core hole 8 plume.
 The original action for the plume was a CERCLA removal action that was implemented in 1995.
 The remedy had performed well until the latter portion of FY 2008 when conditions changed and Sr and 233/234U concentrations in monitoring wells and the groundwater collection system began increasing.
-The increase of contaminants feeding the plume was likely the result of leaking utility lines mobilizing contaminants near the source area.
-That has allowed increased contaminant flux to First Creek, a tributary of WOC.
 During FY 2009 the remedy did not meet its performance goal, which is a reduction of Sr in WOC.
 In March 2012 DOE completed refurbishment and enhancement of the groundwater collection system to increase the effectiveness of the plume containment.
-Since FY 2013 the remedy has met its performance goal of reducing Sr levels in WOC as measured at the 7500 bridge.